2314438/CS220AU-DP/index.md

 ![](https://github.com/2314438/CS220AU-DP/blob/main/assets/img/11AI-Prediction-illo-videoSixteenByNine3000.jpg).

 ## Conclusion
+Our personal and professional lives have undoubtedly changed as a result of the development of AI.
+Though the integration of AI results in previously unheared- of efficiency and conveniences, it also poses difficult problems that need careful thought and proactive action.
+A collaborative efforts involving corporations, individuals, and government is necessary to strike a balance between utilizing AI's promise and reducing its adverse effects.
+We cannot guarantee that AI will be a force for good in our quickly changing environment unless we adopt it responsibly and morally.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lfPJ7Tz4JGs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## References